Buoyancy driven bubbly flows: scaling of velocities in bubble columns operated in the heterogeneous regime: New velocity scaling proposal based on the equilibrium between inertia and buoyancy

+While in such studies the output is to evaluate the vertical flux of heat or of solute concentration, in bubble columns the boundary conditions are different since it is the gas volumetric flux through the system that is imposed, and the void fraction is the unknown.
+Owing to the local flow structure evoked above, injected bubbles are entrained in the central portion of the column, and most of them disappear at the free surface.
+A small fraction of these bubbles (about a few percent, see \cite{lefebvre2022new}) recirculate along the walls.
+These transport mechanisms lead thus to a strong transverse gradient in void fraction that induces radially distributed axial buoyancy forcing.
+Therefore, in bubble columns, the flow destabilization arises from the radial distribution of the two phases (instead of an unstable vertical stratification).

+In the liquid momentum balance, fluid inertia terms (namely $\rho \partial_t v_{Li}$, $\rho v_{Lj}\partial_jv_{Li}$ and $\partial_ip$) equilibrate buoyancy.
+Within a Boussinesq approximation, the later equals $g_i\Delta\rho$ where $g$ is the gravitation acceleration and $\Delta\rho$ the difference in density at the origin of buoyancy forces.
+Hence, the velocity scale for the liquid obeys:

 where $\Delta\rho/\rho$ is evaluated at a large length scale.
 In turbulent buoyancy-driven flows in confined channels, the constant axial gradient of the mean density is used to evaluate $\Delta\rho$ (\cite{cholemari2009axially,castaing2017turbulent}).
 In bubble columns, as the flow destabilization arises from lateral differences in density and thus in buoyancy, we sought a relevant scale from the radial void fraction profile.
 The void fraction typically evolves between $\varepsilon_{axis}$ on the column axis and nearly 0 in the wall zone.
 Thus, the magnitude of the radial difference in density $\Delta\rho$ over a length scale of the order of the column diameter $D$ is $\Delta \rho \sim D \partial \rho / \partial r \sim \rho_L D \partial \varepsilon / \partial r \sim \rho_L \varepsilon_{axis}$.
+Therefore, the void fraction on the axis $\varepsilon_{axis}$ is a measure of the radial density gradient $\Delta\rho/\rho_L$. \NOTE{The self-similarity of the radial void fraction profiles $\varepsilon/\varepsilon_{axis}=f(r/R)$ also supports that result.} \NOTEN{Such self-similarity is found empirically and therefore the functional form of $f(r/R)$ has not been deduced from first principles yet.
+Nevertheless, different fits of $f(r/R)$ have been proposed in the literature (see \cite{forret2006scale} and discussions therein).}

-Therefore, it shows that the void fraction on the axis $\varepsilon_{axis}$ is a measure of the radial density gradient $\Delta\rho/\rho_L$.
-As $\varepsilon_{axis}$ is proportional to the global void fraction (\cite{raimundo2016new}), one can use any characteristic gas fraction $\varepsilon$ in the system to estimate the magnitude of the radial density gradient $\Delta\rho/\rho_L$.
+Hence, as $\varepsilon_{axis}$ is proportional to the global void fraction (\cite{raimundo2016new}), one can use any characteristic gas fraction $\varepsilon$ in the system to estimate the magnitude of the radial density gradient $\Delta\rho/\rho_L$.
 Consequently, the scaling from equation \ref{c7eq1} becomes:

 The Boussinesq approximation is not mandatory for the derivation of Eq. \ref{eqscal}.
 Indeed, for a bubbly flow, the dynamical equilibrium for the liquid phase balances at first order inertia terms (i.e. $\rho_L DV_L/Dt$) with the momentum transfer between phases.
 The later, homogeneous to a force per cubic meter, can be estimated as the void fraction times the force $F$ exerted by a single bubble on the fluid divided by the bubble volume $\mathcal{V}$.
 Hence, the momentum equation for the liquid writes at first order: